 The expected transaction response time that it takes the specified percent of transactions to complete (by default 3 seconds).
-If the percent of completed transaction exceeds the SLA's value, the SLA will be considered "broken".
+If the percent of completed transaction exceeds the SLA's value, the SLA is considered "broken".

 You can set a separate SLA for each of your runs.
 You can also select multiple SLAs at one time and use bulk actions to apply one or more actions to the set.
 For details, see Configure SLAs.